inet-framework/inet/doc/src/users-guide/ch-physicallayer.rst

-frame transmissons in the selected modulation scheme but without utilizing other techniques such as forward error correction (FEC), interleaving, spreading, etc. These radios require matching medium models, :ned:`ApskScalarRadioMedium` and :ned:`ApskDimensionalRadioMedium`.
+frame transmissons in the selected modulation scheme but without utilizing other techniques such as forward error correction (FEC), interleaving, spreading, etc. These radios require matching medium models, :ned:`ScalarRadioMedium` and :ned:`DimensionalRadioMedium`.

-The layered versions, :ned:`ApskLayeredScalarRadio` and :ned:`ApskLayeredDimensionalRadio` can not only model the processing steps missing from their simpler counterparts, they also feature configurable level of detail: the transmitter and receiver modules have :par:`levelOfDetail` parameters that control which domains are actually simulated.
-These radio models must be used in conjuction with :ned:`ApskLayeredScalarRadioMedium` and :ned:`ApskLayeredDimensionalRadioMedium`, respectively.
+The layered version, :ned:`ApskLayeredRadio` can not only model the processing steps missing from their simpler counterparts, they also feature configurable level of detail: the transmitter and receiver modules have :par:`levelOfDetail` parameters that control which domains are actually simulated.
+These radio models must be used in conjuction with :ned:`DimensionalRadioMedium`.

 ..
 [1]
    Wired network interfaces could similarly contain an explicit PHY